bertderbecker/scalapfui-javafx/README.md

 # scalapfui-javafx
-A work-in-progress implementation of scalapfui for JavaFX.
+A sample implementation of scalapfui for some concepts of JavaFX.

 Here's an example: